-\paragraph{Token-based Routing, Pruning and Masking} Several recent methods~\cite{sun2024ecditscalingdiffusiontransformers, FeiDiTMoE2024, park2024switchdiffusiontransformersynergizing} utilize the sparse Mixture-of-Experts (MoE)~\cite{jacobs1991moe, shazeer2017outrageouslylargeneuralnetworks} technique to improve the efficiency of diffusion transformers.
-Typically, MoE is implemented as a router module that divides the network into subsets, or experts.
+\paragraph{Token-based Routing, Pruning and Masking.} Several recent methods~\cite{sun2024ecditscalingdiffusiontransformers, FeiDiTMoE2024, park2024switchdiffusiontransformersynergizing} utilize Mixture-of-Experts (MoE)~\cite{jacobs1991moe, shazeer2017outrageouslylargeneuralnetworks} to improve the efficiency of diffusion transformers.
+Typically, MoE is implemented as a router module that divides parts of the network, such as single FFNs, into parallel parts, called ``experts".
 The router then determines which expert processes each token, thereby reducing computational overhead compared to applying every parameter to every token.
 Another strategy, Mixture-of-Depths (MoD)~\cite{raposo2024mixture}, involves a router module that decides the computation paths for each token within the network, allowing tokens to skip certain computational blocks.
 MoD has been shown to decrease runtime costs while maintaining model performance in transformer-based language models.
 In contrast to these methods, our approach does not require a routing module.
 Instead, we introduce a training strategy that enhances efficiency without modifying the base architecture.

-To further address the scalability issues associated with the attention mechanism, numerous studies~\cite{rao2021dynamicvit, meng2022adavit, fayyaz2022ats, wang2024attentiondriventrainingfreeefficiencyenhancement} have focused on pruning tokens based on their content, such as similarity or redundancy.
+To further address the scalability issues associated with attention, numerous studies~\cite{rao2021dynamicvit, meng2022adavit, fayyaz2022ats, wang2024attentiondriventrainingfreeefficiencyenhancement} have focused on pruning tokens based on their content, such as similarity or redundancy.
 This token pruning helps reduce the computational burden of the attention mechanism by eliminating less important tokens.
-While our approach also selects tokens to be disregarded, it differs from these prior works in that our routing scheme does not rely on the content of the tokens.
-Instead of pruning based on token characteristics, our method employs a routing mechanism that directs tokens through the network irrespective of their content, maintaining computational efficiency without sacrificing necessary computations.
+While our approach selects tokens, they are skipping the computations in certain layers, it differs from prior works in that our routing scheme makes these tokens available again in deeper parts of the network and does not rely on the content of the tokens.
+Instead of pruning based on token content, our method employs a routing mechanism that directs tokens through the network irrespective of their content, maintaining computational efficiency.